 - Stay at home if you feel sick.
 Everyone will be required to symptom monitor before coming to the Law School.
 You must be free of any symptoms potentially related to COVID-19.

-- Wear a face covering at all times when in the building, unless you are alone in a private office or are at a work space with no one else around.
+- Wear a face covering at all times when in the building, unless you are alone in a private office.

 - Wash your hands frequently or use hand sanitizer that is at least 60% alcohol based.